wpquads/quick-adsense-reloaded/readme.txt

 = {{ version }} =
 * New: Button for opening all ads for easier editing
 * Fix: Plain Text / HTML as default mode
+* Fix: Invalid argument supplied for foreach() message when using custom shortcodes in ad content

 = 1.3.1 =
 * Tweak: Cleaner graphical admin tabs